 Restaurant maintenance checklists: An ultimate guide

-When it comes to restaurant maintenance (as with most other things in life), we all know that being proactive is far more effective and efficient than being reactive to problems when they happen.
+As with most other things in life, we all know that being proactive is far more effective and efficient than being reactive to problems when they happen.
 And yet, when it comes to restaurant maintenance, many restaurant operators find themselves consistently pushing it to the bottom of their to-do list because there always seems to be something more urgent (or, let’s face it, more interesting) to do.
 That’s fine until a problem disrupts service delivery.
-At that point, the day to day work has to be set to one side while you deal with a headache that could potentially have been prevented, and nobody wants that.
+At that point, the day-to-day work has to be set to one side while you deal with a headache that could potentially have been prevented, and nobody wants that.

 As the leading supplier of specialised software for thousands of hospitality venues across the UK, Access Hospitality helps restaurants to reduce manual task loads, increase profitability and deliver an exceptional experience to customers.
 We know that restaurant maintenance can be a chore, which is why we’re happy to share our tips and tricks to help you keep a tight grip on it.